-ZTE Warp Sequent rumored to be coming to Boost Mobile on September 17Alex Wagner - Senior News Editor
+ZTE Warp Sequent rumored to be coming to Boost Mobile on September 17Alex Wagner - Editorial Director of News and Content

 Boost Mobile announced last month that it'll soon offer a pair of new Samsung-made Android handsets, but if neither of those phones piqued your interest, another Boost-bound Android device has leaked out.
 Revealed by the @evleaks Twitter account, the device is referred to as the ZTE Warp Sequent, following the ZTE Warp that launched in October 2011.
 The Warp Sequent may be a variant of the ZTE Grand X IN, with a spec sheet that's rumored to include a 4.3-inch qHD (960x540) display, 1.4GHz processor, 5-megapixel camera and what looks to be a vanilla version of Android 4.0.
 The Warp Sequent is said to be launching on September 17 for $200.